spoonapps/docs/doc/getting_started/what_is_spoonium/gettng_started.md

 - Deploy any application to any machine without installers, incompatibilities, or breaks.
 - Send containers back and forth in specific testing stages, eliminating friction between development and QA cycles and speeding up the overall development life cycle.

 **Example:** An application built on the latest version of .NET may break if a tester or end user has a different .NET version installed.
-To avoid this issue, use Spoonium to package your application *with* the right .NET version into a container that will run instantly on any device with the Spoonium plugin.
+To avoid this issue, use Spoonium to package your application *with* the right .NET version into a container that will run instantly on any device with the Spoon plugin.

 #### QA